Scamp24/pedrosky/README.md

 - Shuffle and deal cards to players until each has 4 cards.
 (Pending GIF)
 ![IMG_4104](https://github.com/Scamp24/pedrosky/assets/61484587/b75b7094-d113-41ee-b49b-14348774f389)

 - Place remaining cards as the main deck and reveal the top card as the "current card on table."
-(Pending GIF) ✅
 ![IMG_4108](https://github.com/Scamp24/pedrosky/assets/61484587/646adb54-7f91-4540-b22d-b9947275c022)
 - The direction of the game is always to the right (From left to right from where game started)

 # Game Area
-Explain the 3 zones (Hand, Main deck and Card on table) The main game area has 3 zones:
+The main game area has 3 zones:
 - 🟡 Hand: This is the player's cards
 - 🟢 Main deck: The remaining cards after the game started